lars-sh/parent/README.md

 `GPG_PASSPHRASE` is the passphrase for the specified private key and can be omitted if your private key comes with an empty passphrase.

-`OSSRH_USERNAME` is your OSSRH (Maven Central via Sonartype Nexus) username.
+`CENTRAL_PUBLISHING_USERNAME` is your generated Maven Central Repository username.
 It is used for the release action only.

-`OSSRH_TOKEN` is an OSSRH (Maven Central via Sonartype Nexus) token.
+`CENTRAL_PUBLISHING_TOKEN` is your generated Maven Central Repository token.
 It is used for the release action only.

 ### Skip Validations
 Upgrading existing projects to use this parent POM can be done step by step.
 As this parent specifies some strict rules, some validations might need to be skipped until others pass.
 The following sections describe the corresponding Maven Properties.